wagov/wasoc-threatintel/README.md

 #### Step 3

 If the analytic rule has been successfully deployed, you will see the below screen.
 Click on the '**Go to Resource**' button to view the deployed analytic rule(s).
+You can also navigate to the ***Analytics*** blade in the Microsoft Sentinel environment to confirm if the rules have successfully been deployed.

 ![page3](/media/Custom-Deployment-image3-step.jpeg)